 Howard Jordán is an educator, attorney, journalist, and political activist.
-He is a tenured Professor and Chair of the Department of Behavioral and Social Sciences at Hostos Community College in the South Bronx and teaches Public Administration, Criminal Justice and Legal Studies.
+He is a tenured Professor and former Chair of the Department of Behavioral and Social Sciences at Hostos Community College in the South Bronx and teaches Public Administration, Criminal Justice and Legal Studies.

 He has a distinguished record of public service.
 From 1987 to 1991, he served as Executive Director of the New York State Assembly Task Force on Immigration, a 25-Assembly member commission addressing regional immigration issues.
 He also worked as: Legislative Assistant to former New York Governor Mario Cuomo's Advisory Committee on Hispanic Affairs; at Harlem Legal Services, Inc.; and the law firm of Franco & Anderson.
 He is a graduate of Yale University and New York Law School.
 During 1996-97, he was a Charles Revson Fellow at Columbia University, researching the “relationships between communities of color.”

 Howard Jordan has also been a long-time contributor to the New York alternative media.
 He was the Editorial Page Editor of The Latino News, the first effort to establish a Latino interest English language newspaper in New York.
 For several years he appeared as a regular columnist for Hoy, a Spanish daily and as a bi-monthly guest contributor to New York Newsday.
 In 1994 he co-founded along with political scientist Angelo Falcon, Critica: A Journal on Puerto Rican Politics and Policy, and served as its first managing editor.
-For the last ten years he has been the host of The Jordan Journal on WBAI-99.5FM in New York City.
+For the last ten years he was the host of The Jordan Journal on WBAI-99.5FM in New York City.

 Jordan has an extensive history of activism.
 In the early eighties he was a founder of Latinos United for Political Action (LUPA), an organization dedicated to electing progressives to political office.
 Along with the late Richie Perez, he was also a founder of the Latino Coalition for Racial Justice, committed to combating police brutality in New York.
 In 1987, he chaired The Latino Rights Project, an organization dedicated to servicing victims of racial violence and police misconduct.